Right Arrow

 A cloud-based AI camera system bridges your current infrastructure with advanced analytics.
 There’s no need for a costly “rip-and-replace”—the platform is designed to work with your existing POE or legacy cameras, eliminating the need for full hardware overhaul.
 All video is stored securely in the cloud, reducing maintenance and scaling as your needs grow.
 Unlimited user seats and a unified dashboard mean safety, IT, and operations teams can collaborate without bottlenecks.

-But the real power is in the AI overlay.
+The system’s pre-trained Video AI Agents act as intelligent teammates.
 Instead of just recording, the system actively scans for risk: missing PPE, running, unauthorized access, and more.
-This turns your video network into a proactive safety engine—giving teams the insight to spot trouble before it leads to injury.
+This turns your video network into an anticipatory safety tool, giving teams the information to identify and act on risks as they occur.

-Look for platforms that support compliance (OSHA 1910.132 for PPE, ANSI Z359 for fall protection), mesh with your safety protocols, and deliver actionable insights tailored to education’s unique risks.
-The best tech doesn’t replace your team—it empowers them to prevent accidents and respond faster.
+Look for platforms that support compliance (OSHA 1910.132 for PPE, ANSI Z359 for fall protection), mesh with your safety protocols, and deliver operational alerts tailored to education’s specific risks.
+The best tech doesn’t replace your team—it empowers them to mitigate accident risks and respond faster.

-COE accidents are preventable—with the right mix of strong protocols, empowered staff, and smarter technology.
-The right video intelligence platform can help your district or campus stop injuries before they happen, streamline investigations, and meet compliance standards with less stress.
+The risk from COE accidents can be lessened—with the right mix of strong protocols, empowered staff, and smarter technology.
+The right platform can help your district or campus address risks before they escalate into injuries, streamline investigations, and meet compliance standards with less stress.

 Frequently asked questions

-How can schools and universities prevent COE accidents during maintenance or cleaning?
+How can schools and universities guard against COE accidents during maintenance or cleaning?

-Enforce strict lockout/tagout (LOTO) procedures, require physical machine guarding, and provide targeted hand safety training.
-AI-powered camera systems can also monitor for unauthorized access and missing safety barriers in real-time.
+Enforce strict lockout/tagout (LOTO) procedures, require physical machine guarding, and offer targeted hand safety training.
+AI-powered camera systems can also monitor for unauthorized access in real-time.

 Are there regulatory requirements for machine guarding and PPE in education settings?